 Kasuga awakens amongst heaps of trash with a new goal, to uncover what the heck happened while he was away.
 While that premise sounds pretty heavy, Yakuza: Like a Dragon is actually a bit more lighthearted.
 The "Heroes of Tomorrow" trailer highlights many of Ichiban's quirky friends, who will also help him out during fights.

 Unlike the series’ previous titles, which acted as third-person beat-em-ups, Yakuza: Like a Dragon goes in a different direction: turn-based combat.
 Kasuga and his allies will face the Yakuza turn by turn, similar to the fights found in older Final Fantasy games or Pokémon.
+Players can also mess around with a job system to gain access to new abilities.
 There are even summons available, allowing you to receive assistance from living and dead characters that previously appeared in the franchise.

 There are still some vestiges of the old system, such as how characters move around the map while in combat.
 The combat camera acts as it did with the former active battle system was still in play.
 Nevertheless, Like a Dragon is a whole new Yakuza game.

 Do you need to play other Yakuza games first?

 Despite being labeled in Japan as Yakuza 7, this is a soft reboot of the Yakuza franchise.
 The protagonist and gameplay are both different from previous games.
 You don’t need to play other Yakuza titles to follow the story, but references will be made to previous narratives.
 The story will feel more rewarding if you’ve played at least one Yakuza title prior to starting Like a Dragon.
 The suggested starter titles are Yakuza 0 and Yakuza Kiwami, which are both available on PS4 and Xbox One.